MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Office-365-groups.md

 ## How Microsoft 365 Groups work with Teams

 When you create a team, a Microsoft 365 group is created to manage team membership.
-The group's related services, such as a SharePoint site, Power BI workspace, etc. are created at the same time.
+The group's related services, such as a SharePoint site, mailbox, etc. are created at the same time.

 People who create teams can choose to use an existing Microsoft 365 group if they are an owner of that group.
 Each channel in the team has a separate folder in the document library.
 Creating folders directly in the document library does not create channels in the team.